Everything you need to know about close-up shots

 • Stabilize and light your shot: If the lighting’s off or you’re not using a gimbal or tripod, your close-up will look strange.
 Give it the same care and dedication as any other shot.

 • Consider going off-piste: If you want to create close-up shots with flare, you can always leave the beaten path and try something different.
 How about a shaky-cam close-up, or mixing the wrong lenses and settings?
+What about an unexpected fisheye shot, for example?
 If you’re comfortable experimenting and have the time and/or budget to do so, there’s no harm in getting wild.

 The best examples of close-up shots